abmarnie/godot-architecture-organization-advice/README.md

 |   |-- ...
 ```

-The Godot documentation suggests placing source code near its associated scenes for consistency, but this is less familiar to some programmers and may impact IDE navigation.
-Instead, I recommend identifying a script's corresponding scene through the fact that it's name matches the aligned scene's name.

-With that being said, both approaches are completely valid and fine.
-I have spoken with very experienced people who think keeping source code next to scenes is better, and that is what the Godot docs recommends anyways.
+While the Godot documentation suggests placing source code near associated scenes, using a separate `src/` folder can improve IDE navigation.
+The choice between the two approaches depends on personal preference and project needs.

 [[Back to top.]](#game-project-architecture-and-organization-advice-for-godot-40)

 ## Scene Structure Advice

-- **Limited Scene Inheritance**: Avoid scene inheritance due to its complexity and poor documentation.
-If it's too convenient to pass up, limit to one layer of inheritance.
-The main case where it is "too convenient to pass up" is when the inherited scene needs to share absolutely everything from a base scene, except for resource references (this makes it more convenient to instance things through code).
-- **Non-Editable Subscene Children**: Subscenes' children should be non-editable to maintain encapsulation and a clean SceneTree.
-Exceptions are allowed (editing children collision shapes), but in most cases having a design that requires so suggests that the root node is not selectively exposing enough (allowing editable children exposes *everything*, which breaks encapsulation).
-- **Single Controller Script Per Scene**: Each scene should have one main "controller" script, named after the scene and its root node, attached to the root.
-This reduces complexity by minimizing script communication and "scriptitis" (too many small scripts).
-Multiple scripts can exist in the SceneTree, but only if there is a one-to-one correspondence between scripts and (sub)scenes.
+- **Single Controller Script Per Scene**: Attach one main "controller" script to each scene's root node.
+Name the controller script after the scene.
+This reduces complexity by minimizing unnecessary inter-script communication.
+Multiple scripts may exist in the SceneTree, but only if a one-to-one correspondence between scripts and (sub)scenes is maintained.
 - **Self-Contained Scenes**: Scenes should strive to be self contained, possessing all necessary resources they require.
 The controller script attached to the root node should only directly reference their children; otherwise dependencies need to be externally injected (see next tip).
 This keeps things modular and loosely coupled.
-- **Dependency Injection Techniques**: For scenes with external dependencies, which will inevitably happen, implement dependency injection (ideally, from an ancestor) in one of the following ways:
+- **Dependency Injection Techniques**: For scenes with external dependencies, implement dependency injection (ideally from an ancestor) in one of the following ways:
 	- Scene controller emits a signal/event for external procedures to run in response to.
 	- Scene controller has a public (non-underscore-prefixed) method for externals to directly call.
 	- Scene controller has a publically settable (non-underscore-prefixed) field/property for externals to directly inject a reference or value into.
+- **Limited Scene Inheritance**: Use scene inheritance sparingly due to its inflexibility.
+Limit inheritance to one layer if it's too convenient to pass up.
+It is most useful and necessary when inherting from an imported scene (from a `.blend` or a `.gltf` file), or when a scene needs to share everything with a base scene except for some resource references.
+- **Non-Editable Subscene Children**: Keep subscene children non-editable for encapsulation.
+Exceptions can be made (e.g., for editing collision shapes), but a design requiring editable children generally indicates that the scene's root node controller script is insufficiently exposing data or functionality.
-- **Featureful Scenes**: Scenes should be deep / featureful.
-Scenes containing merely 1 or 2 nodes are to be avoided to reduce clutter and complexity.
-Often, simple 1 or 2 node scenes, especially ones without featureful controller scripts, can simply be recreated in just a few clicks.
-Exceptions should be made for scenes with deep / featureful controller scripts.
+- **Featureful Scenes**: To reduce clutter, avoid creating scenes with merely  1 or 2 nodes, *unless they have featureful controller scripts*.
+Often, non-featureful scenes can just be recreated in a few clicks.
+Some exceptions will naturally have to be made, e.g., for reusable visuals, or static level props.
-- **Generality of Scenes**: Scenes should be generally useful, potentially being instanced and reused across many other scenes, or throughout the the game/application lifecycle.
-A scene that is instanced precisely once and does not persist across scene loads should probably be "inlined" (right click in SceneTree -> `Make Local` -> right click in FileSystem -> `View Owners` to double check -> delete) to reduce clutter and complexity.
+- **Generality of Scenes**: Design scenes for potential reuse across the game.
+To reduce clutter, scenes used precisely once and which do not persist across scene loads should be "inlined" (right click in SceneTree -> `Make Local` -> right click in FileSystem -> `View Owners` to double check -> delete).
-- **Data Persistence and Sharing**: Use `static` for data persisting between scenes or shared across objects.
-For inspector serialization, consider [custom resources](https://docs.godotengine.org/en/stable/tutorials/scripting/resources.html#creating-your-own-resources).
-Prefer `static` classes over [autoloads](https://docs.godotengine.org/en/stable/tutorials/best_practices/autoloads_versus_internal_nodes.html), unless inheritance from a `Godot` type is needed.
-Use `static` classes or autoloads only if they  have no dependencies and self-manage their own state.
-Having `static` (or autoloaded) state is generally considered bad "Object Oriented" design, so be judicious, especially in larger codebases.
+- **Data Persistence and Sharing**: Use the `static` keyword for persistent data or shared information and functionality.
+Consider using [custom resources](https://docs.godotengine.org/en/stable/tutorials/scripting/resources.html#creating-your-own-resources) if inspector serialization is needed.
+[Use autoloads sparingly](https://docs.godotengine.org/en/stable/tutorials/best_practices/autoloads_versus_internal_nodes.html) for larger projects.
+Autoloads should generally be used only if they have no dependencies and they never have their state externally mutated.
-- **Structure SceneTree by Relationship**: The SceneTree should be organized in relational terms rather than spatial terms.
-In order to spatially decouple nodes in a parent-child relationship, simply set `top_level = true` in the child.
+- **Structure SceneTree by Logical Relationship**: Organize the SceneTree relationally rather than spatially.
+Set `top_level = true` for spatial decoupling in parent-child relationships if needed.
-- **Get Node Reference Sanely**: Use the wonderful new [scene unique nodes](https://docs.godotengine.org/en/stable/tutorials/scripting/scene_unique_nodes.html) feature to get nodes in a non-fragile way.
-Using `@export` is fine as well, especially if the team is small.
+- **Get Node Reference Sanely**: Use the new [scene unique nodes](https://docs.godotengine.org/en/stable/tutorials/scripting/scene_unique_nodes.html) feature to get nodes in a non-fragile way.
+Using `@export` is fine too, especially on smaller teams.
-- **Eager Assertions**: Proactively assert (e.g., in `_ready` or upon dependency injection) in scene controllers to ensure that critical node properties are correctly set.
+- **Eager Assertions**: Proactively assert (e.g., in `_ready`, or upon dependency injection) to ensure that critical node properties are correctly set.
 A proactive approach helps catch bugs early, reducing the need for excessive safety checks elsewhere.

 [[Back to top.]](#game-project-architecture-and-organization-advice-for-godot-40)

 ## QoL Advice

-- Regularly update your tech stack, including Godot, .NET / C# (if applicable), etc., to benefit from fixes and improvements.
-It does not take very long.
-As always, be judicious, if you are nearing release or your project gets rather large, it's probably a good idea to lock in your tech stack versions unless a new must-have fix is released.
-- Always move files and rename them within the Godot editor, or you will suffer.
+- **Refactor in the Editor**: Always move or rename files within the Godot editor to avoid Godot's cache from being desynchronized from your local files.
-- For GDScript in Godot 4.2, enable type warnings for better autocomplete and to convert runtime errors into compile-time errors.
-If you don't like writing types, use type inference syntax `:=` for all variable initialization.
-- Use existing Nodes for common functionalities.
-Less code is better.
+- **Node Utilization**: Leverage existing Nodes for common functionalities, unless you have a good reason to roll your own.
-- Right click -> `View Owners` before deleting scenes or resources to ensure safety.
+- **View Owners before Deleting**: Right click -> `View Owners` before deleting scenes or resources, to make sure you won't break anything.
-- Create an empty `.gdignore` file in any folders which shouldn't show up inside the Godot FileSystem Dock.
+- **Reduce FileSystem Clutter**: Create an empty `.gdignore` file in any folders which shouldn't show up inside the FileSystem dock.
-- Color-code project folders for better organization by right click -> `Set Folder Color`.
+- **Improve Folder Visibility**: Color code project folders by with right click -> `Set Folder Color`.
-- Increase font size in Editor Settings for eye comfort.
+- **Eye Comfort**: Increase font size in Editor Settings to improve eye comfort.
-- Set saner defaults for new scripts by saving a template in a new `.gdignore`'d folder`script_templates/node/` and adjusting the Project Setting's `editor/script_templates_search_path` to point to the following new `.gd` and `.cs` files saved in said folder:
+- **Tech Stack Updates**: Regularly update Godot, .NET/C#, etc., for improvements.
+Be cautious about updating near release, or once the project becomes very large.
+- **Static Type Warnings**: As of Godot 4.2+, [enable type warnings](https://docs.godotengine.org/en/stable/tutorials/scripting/gdscript/static_typing.html#warning-system) for better autocomplete and compile time error detection.
+If you prefer succinctness, use type inference syntax `:=` for variable initialization.
+- **Script Templates**: Save customized [script templates](https://docs.godotengine.org/en/stable/tutorials/scripting/creating_script_templates.html) in `.gdignore`'d `script_templates/node/` folder.
+Adjust Project Setting's `editor/script_templates_search_path` to match.
+Consider using the following for saner "New Script" defaults:

 ```
 # meta-name: Default